 3. Command Prompt, PowerShell & Git Bash

-Command line interpretation applications are very basic tools for developers.
-They are used to execute commands, mostly to manage automations through scripts and batch files.
-Command Prompt has traditionally been pre-installed on most windows platforms.
-Its newer, more complex and powerful version is PowerShell.
-This software has been available on Windows versions 7 and later, and has become default for use on Windows 10 machines.
+Command-line interpretation applications are very basic tools for developers.
+They are used to execute commands, mostly to manage automation through scripts and batch files.
+Command Prompt has traditionally been pre-installed on most Windows platforms.
+Its newer, more complex, and powerful version is PowerShell.
+This software has been available on Windows versions 7 and later, and has become the default for use on Windows 10 machines.
 Git Bash serves much of the same purpose, but it expands usability to include many of the commands and functions of Linux and OS platforms, as well.

 5. Popular Browsers: Chrome, Firefox, Internet Explorer, Edge

 While it seems obvious, your browser’s tools should not be overlooked.
 All of the popular browsers, including those listed above, have a whole assortment of built-in developer tools that you can take advantage of for free.
 Why start with expensive analytical software when it costs nothing to press F12?

 Some developers find themselves in a position to need graphics for a website.
 While Photoshop is an amazing tool for editing images, it is far from free.
 Canva is a free service with an easy learning curve, that can produce professional graphics through an online platform.